 Steps to Add a Fence or Shed

-A shed is defined as a building separate from the residence and must be built on the same lot as the residence.
-A shed can't be built on a vacant lot or placed in the front yard.
-Sheds can be located on the side of the home, provided it meets the zoning area setbacks and is screened from view on the front and side by a 6 foot wood privacy fence or masonry wall.
-In the backyard, a shed must be at least 5 feet from the rear lot line or one half the side yard setback, whichever is greater.
-A maximum of 3 sheds can exist on one residential lot.
+A shed is defined as an accessory structure and separate from the residence.
+A shed must be built on the same lot as the residence and CANNOT be built on a vacant lot or placed in the front yard.
+Sheds can be located on the side of the home, provided it meets the proper setbacks and is screened from view on the front and side by a 6 foot wood privacy fence.
+When placed In the backyard, a shed must be at least 5 feet from the rear lot line or one half the side yard setback, whichever is greater.
+A maximum of 3 accessory structures can be on one parcel.
+Besides the building permit, a shed will require engineered drawings and a site plan.
+If the parcel is located in a flood zone, an elevation certificate will be required, which can be obtained through a local surveyor.

-- The first step is to obtain a permit.
-If the property owner pulls the permit, an Owner/Builder Disclosure must also be completed, which explains and acknowledges the responsibilities of the property owner acting as the contractor.
-Both forms are available online, by clicking the underlined form name above.
-The forms are also available at the Community-Development-Department, including complimentary notarization for the Owner/Builder Disclosure form.
+- The first step is to obtain a building permit.
+If the property owner pulls the permit, an owner/builder disclosure must also be completed, which explains and acknowledges the responsibilities of the property owner acting as the contractor.
+The forms are also available at the Community-Development-Department.

-- For sheds, besides a site plan showing location, construction plans need to be submitted to show how the structure will meet the Florida Building Code wind load requirements.
+- For sheds, besides a site plan showing location, 3 sets of engineered plans, including the anchoring of the shed need to be submitted to show how the structure will meet the Florida Building Code wind load requirements.
 If the shed is purchased off-site the seller should provide documents to show compliance with the Florida Building Code wind load requirements.
 If the shed is constructed on-site the plans must be designed, signed and sealed by an architect or engineer registered in Florida, who also certifies compliance with the Florida Building Code.

 - As building permit fees are calculated on the cost of the job, a copy of the sales contract or work contract needs to be submitted with the permit package.
 Typically, permit fees start at a minimum of $120.00 or a 1.25% permit fee for the entire project to help cover the cost of building inspections.
 While permits and inspections might be thought as unnecessary, the peace of mind knowing the new addition is in compliance is worth it!